thunlp/LLaVA-UHD/README.md

 Notably, our model built on LLaVA-1.5 336×336 supports 6 times larger (i.e., 672×1088) resolution images using only 94% inference computation, and achieves 6.4 accuracy improvement on TextVQA.
 Moreover, the model can be efficiently trained in academic settings, within 23 hours on 8 A100 GPUs (vs. 26 hours of LLaVA-1.5).
-Visit our 📃 [paper](https://arxiv.org/pdf/2403.11703.pdf) here.
+Visit our 📃 [paper](https://arxiv.org/pdf/2403.11703.pdf) here!

 ## Overview